 2 tbsps cacao or cocoa powder

-2-3 tbsps finely crushed walnuts (or use shredded coconut, more cocoa powder, sea salt, etc.)
+2-3 tbsps finely crushed walnuts for topping (or use shredded coconut, hemp seeds, sea salt,…)

 1. First, chop up the cocoa butter and melt it in a non-stick saucepan on low heat.
 Allow it to cool as you mash the dates and prunes.
 If your dates/prunes are very dry, soak them in hot water for 10-15 minutes before mashing.
 Once you have a thick, sticky fruit paste, mix in the cocoa powder and pinch of salt (I find it easiest to use a fork and cut in the cocoa powder).
 Add the 1 1/2 tsps of melted cocoa butter and use a fork to cut up the mixture, ensuring the cocoa butter is evenly distributed throughout it.
 Alternatively, use your hands to knead the ingredients together until the resulting mixture holds together in a glossy ball.
 Set the truffle mixture in a bowl covered with plastic wrap and allow it to chill in the freezer for about 15 minutes or until a little more firm and easy to handle.